When caregivers are being sentenced, their children’s best interests should be considered.

-- We have held several training sessions—at the Criminal Justice Institute, Hennepin County Public Defender’s office, Minnesota Chief Public Defender’s meeting, the United States District Court’s In-Court Seminar, and the Minnesota Association of Criminal Defense Lawyers—to teach lawyers, clerks, and judges about the law plus share research on the harms of parental incarceration and the benefits alternatives
+CIC has held training sessions at the Criminal Justice Institute, Hennepin County Public Defender’s office, Minnesota Chief Public Defender’s meeting, the United States District Court’s In-Court Seminar, and the Minnesota Association of Criminal Defense Lawyers.
+Through these presentations, CIC generates discussion among lawyers and judges about the laws on considering family relationships as a sentencing factor.
+CIC also shares research on the harms of parental incarceration and the benefits of alternative community-based programs.

 CIC will host an annual continuing legal education program on parental incarceration, focusing on developments in the law, the latest social science research, and promising alternatives to parental incarceration.
 Upon request, CIC will facilitate on-site presentations for those working in the criminal legal system who are interested in issues related to parental incarceration.
 CIC has created several resources for attorneys and judges to consider before sentencing a parent in a criminal proceeding, including: